-Cyprium Metals Limited ("CYM", "Cyprium" or "the Company") has commenced analysing the potential of the Nanadie Well Copper-Gold Project, which is located ~75km east-northeast of its existing Cue Copper-Gold Project as detailed in Figure 1.
+Cyprium Metals Limited ("CYM", "Cyprium" or "the Company") is pleased to advise that it has commenced the resource extension and metallurgical drilling at the Nanadie Well Copper-Gold Project.
+This programme begins Cyprium's strategy to drill out the resource at the Nanadie Well Copper-Gold project as shown in Figure 1.

-Figure 1 | Location of Cue and Nanadie Well Copper-Gold Projects
+Figure 1 | Location of Cue Copper-Gold Project and Nanadie Well Copper-Gold Project